Memory of a Good Day

 On Friday I delayed walkies, partly because Young Son and I went to breakfast and partly because I was working on project work.
 But we finally drove over to Riverview Park about 1100 hours.
 I know I can get about a 3.5-mile walk there and it is near the Carson River.
 Although the river area is much prettier during the warm months, winter still offers the sound of flowing water and an opportunity to see wildlife.

 It is this area where I saw my first Kestrel, my first Harrier, and my first Rough-Legged Hawk.
 I often see flickers, jays, and woodpeckers as well.
-So I love watching for birds, bunnies, and the occasionally coyote.
+So I love watching for birds, bunnies, and the occasional coyote.
 There are reasons why I prefer walking the Carson River Corridor and not in-town.

 As the Girl and I made our way along the path, we were greeted by many other walkers, both two- and four-legged.
 The Girl loves human interaction and tolerates most canines.
 She is a different dog than when she came to live with me.